Diamond Ring Appraisal

 Where To Get An Appraisal

-If you buy a diamond and have it appraised independently, be very careful when choosing someone.
-Firstly, you want to be sure they're credentialed, and ideally have an educational background in gemology.
+• If you buy a diamond and have it appraised independently, be very careful when choosing someone.
+You want to be sure they're credentialed, and ideally have an educational background in gemology.

 Diamond sellers who provide complimentary appraisals